King James’s School is proud to have forged links with Bebra in Germany and Mongegba in Sierra Leone.

 There have been some adventures down the years and some lifelong friendships have been forged, between both pupils and staff.
 The early years saw English coach drivers thinking Bebra was in Belgium, or taking the party on several circuits of industrial Rotterdam.
 In later years one German group here enjoyed the company of a coach driver who spoke their language and provided valuable insights into English geography and culture - and who just happened to have been a former KJS pupil who was grateful for the chance to have taken part in the exchange himself.

-And where exchange students used to rely on pen and paper to stay in touch they now keep up friendships via Skype and Facebook.
+Much has changed in 45 years!
+Where exchange students used to rely on pen and paper to stay in touch they now keep up friendships via Skype, Facetime and email.
+Indeed, our host students often ‘meet new friends virtually’ before they meet face to face.

 Back in 1983 a former Deputy Head at King James’s, Ken Stone, founded a primary school in Mongegba, Sierra Leone.
 Along with church support to lease the land, Ken arranged for the Sixth Form to sponsor the school, even paying the salaries of the teachers.
 The school named itself King James Primary School, Mongegba.